UWPCE-PythonCert/PythonCertDevel/source/references/language_topics.rst

 Command Line Scripting
 ======================

 Python is a great tool for making command line programs.
-As soon as a command line program gets a bit belyond the basics, you need to provide an interface that allows users to set options, etc.
+As soon as a command line program gets a bit beyond the basics, you need to provide an interface that allows users to set options, etc.

-The built-in ``argparse`` module does a lot for you, and is a while lot better than writting a bunch of custom code, but there are a couple of third party parckages that make it even easier -- these are well worth checking out:
+The built-in ``argparse`` module does a lot for you, and is a while lot better than writing a bunch of custom code, but there are a couple of third party packages that make it even easier -- these are well worth checking out:

 ``docopt``
 ----------

 "Create *beautiful* command-line interfaces with Python"

-``docopt`` lets you write the docs for your interface, and it automatticaly builds the code to impiment it -- very cool.
+``docopt`` lets you write the docs for your interface, and it automatically builds the code to implement it -- very cool.

 http://docopt.org/